enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Security mechanisms in UnCrackable Level3:**

-Anti-hacking techniques were implemented within the UnCrackable APK, principally to slow down reversers.
-Take a seat because now because we will have to deal with them.
+Anti-hacking techniques were implemented in the APK, principally to slow down reversers.
+Take a seat because now because we will have to deal with all of them.

 We have detected the following protections on the mobile application:
 - Java anti-debugging